Audio Mastering with MasteringBOX

-If you’d like to brush up on your audio recording terminology, then you might want to read on.
+If you’d like to brush up on your audio recording terms, then you might want to read on.
 In this article, we’ve put together a collection of typical equipment in a Recording studio and commonly used audio recording terminology.
 We’ve divided them up into various sections which you can skip by following the links below in the table of contents.
 Equally, you can click “crtl+f” (PC) or “cmd+f” (Mac) to search for particular words.

 Once you’ve made your way through this glossary, feel free to also check out our other audio terms articles.
 We’ve covered the main topics which include audio effects, sound & acoustics terms, and mixing and mastering terms.